-Table (7): Applicability of World Bank's Env ironmental and Social Standards ESS ESS Objectives Relevance to the Project hazardous waste.
-To minimize and manage the risks and impacts associated with pesticide use. may act as hazard for transmission of disease and chemical toxicities due to dissolved chemicals such as laboratory re-agents, disinfectants, corrosives etc. The Bio-medical waste management plan shall address the above risks and suggest appropriate mitigation measures.
+Table (7): Applicability of World Bank's Environmental and Social Standards ESS ESS Objectives Relevance to the Project To avoid or minimize generation of hazardous and non-hazardous waste.
+To minimize and manage the risks and impacts associated with pesticide use. hazard for transmission of disease and chemical toxicities due to dissolved chemicals such as laboratory re-agents, disinfectants, corrosives etc. The Bio-medical waste management plan shall address the above risks and suggest appropriate mitigation measures.
 Programmatic phasing out of mercury-based medical equipment is proposed to be worked with DoHFW through the State's procurement systems.
 The project proposes to install renewable energy systems in select HCFs.
+Since significant investments are not envisaged through the project in this regard, an investment impact assessment to account for GHG analysis and benefits will be done during project implementation, if required.
 ESS 4 Community Health and Safety To anticipate and avoid adverse impacts on the health and safety of project-affected communities during the project life cycle from both routine and nonroutine circumstances.
 To promote quality and safety, and considerations relating to climate change, in the design and construction of infrastructure, including dams.
 To avoid or minimize community exposure to project-related traffic and road safety risks, diseases and hazardous materials.
 To have in place effective measures to address emergency events.
 To ensure that the safeguarding of personnel and property is carried out in a manner that avoids or minimizes risks to the project-affected communities.
 Relevant.
 The communities may be exposed to health and safety hazards if these wastes are not properly managed and treated.
 The risk is further accentuated in the current COVID pandemic situation.
 Also, small repair activities may expose communities to minor noise, air pollution risks.
 Hence, community health and safety measures will be prepared, adopted and implemented under the project.
 Further, a Grievance Redress Mechanism (GRM) will also be enacted to address issues with grievances by all stakeholders.
 Given the scale and magnitude of construction limited to minor civil works, no labor influx is anticipated.
-ESS 5: Land Acquisition, Restrictions on Land Use and Involuntary Resettlement To avoid involuntary resettlement or, when unavoidable, minimize involuntary resettlement by exploring project design alternatives.
+ESS 5: Land Acquisition, Restrictions on Land Use and To avoid involuntary resettlement or, when unavoidable, minimize involuntary resettlement by exploring project design alternatives.
 To avoid forced eviction.
-To mitigate unavoidable adverse social and economic impacts from land acquisition or restrictions on land use by: 1. providing timely compensation for loss of assets at Not Currently Relevant.
+Not Currently Relevant.
 The project does not anticipate any land acquisition.
 Any repair, renovation and expansion is expected within the existing footprint of the health facilities.
-However, a site-specific screening will be carried out before any civil work and in case adverse impacts on squatters and encroachers are found, relevant resettlement instruments will be
+However, a site-specific screening will be carried